gs1/GS1DL-resolver-testsuite/README.md

 # GS1DL-resolver-testsuite
 This is the repository for the code behind the Resolver test suite, hosted at https://ref.gs1.org/test-suites/resolver/.
-It can be used to assess whether a resolver conforms to the GS1 Digital Link standard and is provided to encourage such conformance.
-The [resolver standard](https://ref.gs1.org/standards/resolver/) has several quirks that, sadly, can trip up the unwary.
+It can be used to assess whether a resolver conforms to the [GS1-Conformant resolver standard](https://ref.gs1.org/standards/resolver/) and is provided to encourage such conformance.
+The standard has a few quirks that, sadly, can trip up the unwary.

 The test suite is written as a JavaScript function that takes a GS1 Digital Link URI as input.